We've talked about capabilities. We've talked about jobs. But what if the very foundation we've built the workforce on needs to be reimagined?

 Takeaway: Progress depends on elasticity, not certainty.

-Skills are only one piece of the puzzle.
+Capabilities are only one piece of the puzzle.
 To lead in an AI-native world, we need to stop labeling jobs.
 We need to start understanding work as a living system.